Ananya Sinha

 A lot of these questions became real to me through the contrast between life in Singapore and my hometown in India.
 Growing up between such different environments made me notice disparities early – not just in healthcare and education, but in access, awareness, and the opportunities people are given from the start.
 That perspective is what first sparked my interest in public health and human sciences.

 Since then, I’ve tried to explore those interests beyond the classroom whenever I can.
-I attended a summer program at Brown University, where I explored regenerative medicine, and this summer I’ll be interning with Vital Strategies, working at the intersection of public health, policy, and impact.
+I interned with Khoo Teck Puat Hospital in Singapore to gain a better understanding of the healthcare industry, following this I attended a summer program at Brown University, where I explored regenerative medicine, and this summer I’ll be interning with Vital Strategies, working at the intersection of public health, policy, and impact.

 But for me, learning has never just been about collecting achievements.
 I care deeply about how things are done – with empathy, intention, and a real understanding of the people behind the statistics.
 Whether through research, leadership, service work, or debate, I’m most motivated when curiosity turns into action.